 Ah, it's so hard to choose!
 What are the best tourist places in India?
 A lot of the time, it comes down to personal preference.
 However, some places to visit in India remain perennially more popular than others.
-These 11 destinations all capture the diverse charm of India.
+These are among the best destinations in India.

 Best for Monuments: Delhi

 Most first time travelers to India usually land in Delhi, India's capital city.
-It can be a rather rude shock.
-The city is primed to take advantage of the unsuspecting tourist.
+It can be quite a culture shock.
+The city is primed to take advantage of unsuspecting tourists.
 However, bear with it!
 Delhi's top attractions feature spellbinding mosques, forts, and monuments left over from the Mughal rulers that once occupied the city.
 Many of these are set in beautiful landscaped gardens that are perfect for relaxing.
 And the crumbling old city of Old Delhi is a fascinating, albeit chaotic, place to explore.
 Plan your trip there with this Delhi city guide.

 Best Iconic: Taj Mahal

-A part of India's popular Golden Triangle tourist circuit, Agra is home to the Taj Mahal.
+A part of India's popular Golden Triangle tourist circuit, Agra is best known for the Taj Mahal.
 Enough said really.
-It's India's most iconic monument and the top historical attraction in India.
+It's India's most iconic monument and one of the top historical attractions.
 For that reason, it's impossible to leave it off the list.
 (While you're there, why not get off the beaten track and visit some attractions around Agra as well?).
 Make sure you read this comprehensive guide to Agra and the Taj Mahal before you go.

 Best Temple: Golden Temple

-Amritsar is home to one of India's most notable landmarks -- the Golden Temple, was founded in 1577 by Guru Ram Das, the fourth guru of Sikhs.
+Amritsar is home to one of India's most notable landmarks -- the Golden Temple.
+It was founded in 1577 by Guru Ram Das, the fourth Sikh guru.
 It’s the spiritual capital of the Sikhs and gained its name, meaning "Holy Pool of Nectar", from the body of water around the Golden Temple.
 The exquisite Golden Temple attracts pilgrims from all over the world and the number of visitors it gets rivals that of the Taj Mahal!
 It looks particularly arresting at night when it’s beautifully lit up, with its imposing gold dome illuminated.
 This guide to Amritsar and Golden Temple has more details.

 Best Regal Splendor: Udaipur